 Say you are currently 25 years old and just started your first full-time professional job earning $50,000 per year.
 You plan to retire when you turn 50.
 You bought a brand new car that you intend to use for at least 10 years.
 You are renting and have no plans to buy a house in the near-future.
 You already have an emergency fund in a savings account that effectively covers 6 months of your living expenses.

 - If the rest of your investment portfolio is invested in 80% GICs and 20% stocks because you feel that the market may crash and you will lose your retirement savings, it makes one wonder if you understand the principles of risk vs. return, investment time horizon, compound interest, and so on.
 There is no return without risk and a super-conservative portfolio like this one better match your return expectations.

 - If instead of the highly conservative portfolio in scenario #1, you are instead invested 100% in a mutual fund that pays a Management Expense Ratio (MER) just shy of 3% and sales commissions (front and back-end loads).
 The fund also has a return that’s less than its benchmark index (i.e. under-performing) for the last several years.

 - This makes one wonder if you understand how fees impact your return over time and if you are aware of cheaper and better options that are readily available?
 There are now so many mutual funds with much lower MERs and no sales commissions.
 In addition, there are also ETFs which can be much cheaper.

-- This makes one wonder if you understand how the financial markets work?
-With the approach above, you’re inadvertently buying the market when it’s expensive and selling when it is cheap.
-Essentially, you are trying to time the market, and the result is often dismal failure.
+- This makes one wonder if you understand how financial markets work?
+With the approach above, you’re inadvertently buying the market when it’s expensive and selling when it’s cheap.
+Essentially, you are attempting to “time the market,” and the result is often dismal failure.

 Note: The examples above may be simplistic, but they should get you thinking about your investments.
 What’s going on with them – do you know?